Really-Simple-Plugins/complianz-gdpr/readme.txt

 = APIs =

 Complianz provides your Cookie Policy with comprehensive cookie descriptions, supplied by cookiedatabase.org, operated by Complianz B.V.
 The plugin sends the results of Complianz' (local) website scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.
-The website scan can be initialized after authentication and consent for these services.
+The advanced website scan can be initialized after authentication and consent.

 We collect for research purposes: